Liu Tun: War with Han-Zhao

-The Jin remained in crisis as northern China came under threat of the Han-Zhao dynasty.
-During this time, Liu Tun's son, Liu Gengsheng (劉更生) got married, and because his wife had already died, it was tradition that his daughter-in-law pay her respects at her tomb while dozens of guests and relatives accompany her to eat and drink.
+The Jin remained in crisis as northern China came under threat from the Han-Zhao dynasty.
+During this time, Liu Tun's unnamed son got married, and because his wife had already died, it was tradition for his daughter-in-law to pay respects at her tomb while dozens of guests and relatives accompanied her to eat and drink.
 The Magistrate of Luoyang County, Wang Ling (王棱), was a trusted follower of Sima Yue but despised Liu Tun.
-With Han forces running rampant in the Hebei region, Wang Ling accused Liu Tun to Sima Yue that he was planning defect, pointing out that the Han commander, Wang Mi was from his hometown.
+With Han forces running rampant in the Hebei region, Wang Ling accused Liu Tun to Sima Yue that he was planning to defect, pointing out that the Han commander, Wang Mi, was from his hometown.
 Sima Yue believed him and sent his cavalry to chase after Liu Tun.
 When Liu Tun heard what was happening while on his way to his wife's tomb, he turned back to confront Sima Yue and accused him of being unrighteous.
 Sima Yue realized his mistake and regretted the whole ordeal.

-In 309, a large Han force was sent to attack Luoyang.
-Liu Tun was granted tally and made General Who Pacifies the Army and Chief Controller of the city.
+In 309, during the reign of Emperor Huai of Jin, a large Han force was sent to attack Luoyang.
+Liu Tun was granted a tally and made General Who Pacifies the Army and Chief Controller of the city.
 After the Han was defeated and withdrew, he was appointed Supervisor of the Masters of Writing.
 By this point, Liu Tun had supervised the officials for many years and was popular among the people.
-Sima Yue had long had his suspicions of him, so, ostensibly as a promotion, he reduced Liu Tun's authority by making him Household Counsellor With Golden Tassel of the Right, acting Junior Tutor to the Crown Prince and Regular Mounted Attendant.
+Sima Yue had long had his suspicions of him, so, ostensibly as a promotion, he reduced Liu Tun's authority by making him Household Counsellor with Golden Tassel of the Right, acting Junior Tutor to the Crown Prince and Regular Mounted Attendant.

 In 310, after Sima Yue brought the imperial army out from Luoyang, Emperor Huai of Jin appointed Liu Tun acting Minister of the Guards with "Specially Advanced".
 He was then made a Palace Attendant and, for the fifth and last time in his career, the Colonel-Director of Retainers.